Evaluating TQFT invariants from G-crossed braided spherical fusion categories via Kirby diagrams with 3-handles: The invariant

 By abuse of notation, we have used $\deg(h_2) \coloneqq \prod_{(g,\pm) \in \delta h_2} g^\pm$, which is the degree of a type-checking object labelling a 2-handle $h_2$. $\sum_i \phi_{h_1,i} \otimes \tilde{\phi}_{h_1,i}$ denotes the sum over the dual bases of $\langle s(h_1) \rangle$ and $\langle s(h_1)^* \rangle$.
 Writing out the sums explicitly is possible:

 \fxwarning{Does this still look ugly?
 Inspiration from dichro?} \end{definition}

 \begin{theorem} For a given manifold $M$, $I_\mathcal{C}$ does not depend on the choice of Kirby diagram $K$, in other words, it is an invariant of smooth, closed, oriented 4-manifolds. \end{theorem} \begin{proof} We have to prove the following lemmas about $I_\mathcal{C}$: \begin{itemize} \item Independence of orientation choices (Lemma \ref{lem:independence orientations}). \item Invariance under isotopies of the diagram (Lemma \ref{lem:invariance isotopies}). \item Invariance under handle slides (Lemma \ref{lem:invariance slides}). \item Invariance under handle cancellations (Lemma \ref{lem:invariance cancellations}). \end{itemize} \end{proof} \begin{lemma} The invariant does not depend on the choice of orientations of the attaching spheres. \end{lemma} \begin{proof} Let us verify the statement for the attaching spheres of $k$-handles for all relevant values of $k$: \handleenumerationstyle \begin{enumerate} \item A change in orientation of $S^0$ results in the exchange of the two attaching disks of a 1-handle.
 In Definition \ref{def:dual bases}, we can simply exchange the roles of $\iota$ and $\tilde{\iota}$ without changing the diagram. \item Changing the orientation of an attaching $S^1$ of a 2-handle $h_2$ dualises its labelling object, but also inverts the grade $\deg(h_2)$ of the incident 3-handles (reusing the notation from Definition \ref{def:invariant}).
-From Remark \ref{rem:graded kirby colour dual}, we know that $\Omega_{\deg(h_2)}^* \cong \Omega_{\deg(h_2)^{-1}}$, thus the evaluation is independent of this choice. \item Since inversion is an involution on $G$, we can reindex the summation over 3-handle labellings $g$ and redefine $g(h_3) \mapsto g(h_3)^{-1}$ for the 3-handle $h_3$ whose attaching sphere was reoriented. \end{enumerate} \end{proof} \begin{lemma} The invariant does not change if an isotopy is applied to a $k$-handle. \end{lemma} \begin{proof} Let us give the proof for any relevant value of $k$: \handleenumerationstyle \begin{enumerate} \item A 1-handle without attachments to it contributes as two automorphisms of the monoidal unit $\mathcal{I}$ which are global factors to the diagram and can thus be shifted around arbitrarily.
-For 1-handles with attachments, see the following two points. \item The well-known snake identities ensure invariance under birth and death of ribbon maxima and minima.
-The heptagon axioms (e.g. \cite[(6) and (7)]{Cui2016TQFTs}) and naturality of the crossed braiding ensure invariance under isotopies involving or changing the crossings. \item Sliding an attachment of a 3-handle $h_3$ under a part of the diagram does not change the extracted diagram.
-Sliding it over a part of the diagram acts on said part with $g(h_3)^{-1}$, followed by an action with $g(h_3)$. $G\times$-coherences and their inverses are inserted where the fold lines of the attaching sphere crosses the remaining diagram.
-We can cancel these natural isomorphisms and recover the original diagram.
-This situation is illustrated in Figure \ref{fig:G-coherences}, where the two coherences $\eta$ and $\eta^{-1}$ can be cancelled. \fxwarning{This point is reused in the slide proofs later.
-Maybe it's worthy of a separate lemma? } \end{enumerate} \end{proof} It is useful to keep the following fact in mind for further proofs and calculations. \begin{remark} Recall that $G$ acts on $\mathcal{C}$ via monoidal automorphisms.
-This implies that on a \emph{closed diagram}, the group action from a 3-handle attachment is trivial, since a closed diagram corresponds to an endomorphism of the monoidal unit $\mathcal{I}$. \end{remark} \begin{lemma} The invariant does not change if any handle slide is applied to the Kirby diagram. \end{lemma} \begin{proof} We prove invariance under each $j$-$k$-slide: \begin{description} \item[1-1] Invariance under this slide is already satisfied for each 3-handle- and 2-handle-labelling individually.
+From Remark \ref{rem:graded kirby colour dual}, we know that $\Omega_{\deg(h_2)}^* \cong \Omega_{\deg(h_2)^{-1}}$, thus the evaluation is independent of this choice. \item Since inversion is an involution on $G$, we can reindex the summation over 3-handle labellings $g$ and redefine $g(h_3) \mapsto g(h_3)^{-1}$ for the 3-handle $h_3$ whose attaching sphere was reoriented. \end{enumerate} \end{proof} \begin{lemma} The invariant does not change if an isotopy is applied to a $k$-handle. \end{lemma} \begin{proof} Essentially, this is Proposition \ref{prop:diagram evaluation invariant under isotopy}, but translated to the labelled planar diagram derived from a Kirby diagram.
+If the isotopy is regular, the diagram in the pivotal category does not change.